 And when he is old he will not depart from it.

 a.
-Train up a child in the way he should go: Children need training.
-The job of the parent is not to simply let them grow up in any particular way, but to train them, and that in the way he should go.
+Train up a child in the way he should go: A child need training.
+The job of the parent is not to simply let him grow up in any particular way, but to train him, and that in the way he should go.
 The way he should go has at least two senses that complement each other.

 · The sense of the Hebrew the way he should go speaks of the child’s individual way and inclination.
 It speaks of discerning a child’s strengths and weaknesses and parenting in a way that takes those into account.

 · The Book of Proverbs often presents the concept of the way – being the path of wisdom and life in contrast to the way of folly and destruction (such as mentioned in Proverbs 22:5).
 Surely, this also is the way to train a child in.

 i.
 The way he should go: “Here it would mean dedicate the child according to the physical and mental abilities of the developing youth” (Waltke).
 “The training prescribed is literally ‘according to his (the child’s) way’, implying, it seems, respect for his individuality and vocation, though not for his selfwill” (Kidner).

 ii.
 “What is the way in which a child should go?
 A more literal rendering of the Hebrew at once answers this question.
 Such translation would be: ‘Train up a child according to his way.’In every child there are special and peculiar powers.
 The true business of training a child therefore, is that of discovering what those powers are, and developing them….
 Herein is revealed the need for individual work.
 No two children are alike.”
 (Morgan)